speedfuns/botw/MasterSwordAndDungeons.md

 ### Divine Beast Vah'Ruta

-Defeat Vah'Ruta using the Soldier's Bow and Shock Arrows.
+Defeat Vah'Ruta using Shock Arrows.

-For the dungeon, use the latest route using the Lvl.3 Speed meal and 3 Gale charges.
+For the dungeon, use the latest route with the Lvl.3 Speed Meal and 3 Gale charges.

 Defeat Waterblight Ganon using one of the Lvl.
 3 Attack meals and Shock Arrows.
 Grab the **Heart Container**.